compmonks/HI-pfs/README.md

     - Go to DNS tab, click Add Record:
       - Type: `NS`
       - Name: `ipfs0` (this makes `ipfs0.yourdomain.com`)
-      - Content: `ipfs0.ns.cloudflare.com` (Cloudflare name servers)\
+      - Content: `ipfs0.ns.cloudflare.com` (Cloudflare name servers)

-      Repeat this step for each node you want to create
+      -> Repeat this step for each node you want to create

    **DOMAIN PROVIDER SETUP**
    These steps may vary depending on your domain provider: